 The Password Is Always Swordfish: The password is always "guest."
-The ISIS security mainframe Cyril's Swiss bank account both use it.
+Both the ISIS security mainframe and Cyril's Swiss bank account both use it.
 Archer lampshades how stupid this is.

-Archer displays an unprecedented (for him) level of empathy in the climactic scene of "Placebo Effect."
+Archer displays an unprecedented (you know, for him) level of empathy in the flashback scenes of "Placebo Effect."
 He starts off his Roaring Rampage of Revenge against cancer drug counterfeiters for typically self-centered reasons, not the least of which was recording his own revenge flick.
-He forms an Unlikely Friendship with an old lady and fellow cancer patient named Ruth along the way.
+But flashbacks show him developing an Intergenerational Friendship with an old lady/fellow cancer patient named Ruth along the way.
 He's nicer to her than he usually is to anyone else, even though he claims that every scene they share he's only running into her by coincidence while pursuing his own interests.
 Until the very end of the episode, when Archer is shown sitting by Ruth's bedside shortly before her death, for no other reason than to talk with her, as she tells him that watching Regis every morning helps get her through the days of cancer.
 When he finally catches up to Franny Delaney, the head of the Irish Mob and the mastermind of the cancer treatment counterfeiting, what's his response to Delaney's Breaking Speech?
 "Did you watch Regis this morning?"

 Malory: Lana is going.
 Lana: [at Archer] Ha!
 Malory: And Pam?
 If you keep your eyes open and your big mouth shut, you just might learn something from her.
 Pam: [at Archer] Ha!
 Archer: Why are you going "Ha!"?
 Pam: I don't know.
 What're we doing?
 Lana: I'll tell you what we should be doing: who does the Pope remind you of?
 Malory: [seeing resemblance] Ha!
 Archer: What?
 Lana: Ha!
 Archer: Shut up!
 And also, you shut up!
 Woodhouse: Yes sir.
 Pam: HAAAAAAA!
 Archer: Why're you still going "Ha!"?!